meeber/style-type-thing/README.md

 function JohnMadden() {
   console.log("JohnMadden");

-  // "+ " serves as the indent
+  // "+ " serves as the indent; adding 2 spaces before it would only serve to
-  console.log("JohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohn"
+  // decrease the number of "JohnMadden"s per line console.log("JohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohn"
   + "MaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMadd"
   + "enJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMadden");
 }

 function isLog(val) {
-  // "&&" serves as the indent
+  // "&&" serves as the indent; fight the urge to add 4 spaces before each && return rollsDownStairs(val)
-  return rollsDownStairs(val)
   && isAloneOrInPairs(val)
   && rollsOverYourNeighborsDog(val)